Planning for Cabinet Delivery & Storage

 • “Visible Damage on Cabinets”

-• “Possible concealed cabinetry damage” + reason you think their is possible damage.
+• “Possible concealed cabinetry damage” and the reason you think there is possible damage.

 Please have your phone handy and take photos of: